m10x/Gw2ChatCodeBuddy/README.md

 [key_define.py](https://stackoverflow.com/questions/14489013/simulate-python-keypresses-for-controlling-a-game) I've found it on stackoverflow and made it PEP8 compliant

 ## Donations <a name="donations"></a>
-As i got asked a few times, you can donate via [PayPal](https://www.paypal.me/LowkeyFlex) to me.
+As i got asked a few times, you can donate via [PayPal](https://www.paypal.me/LowkeyFlex) or [BuyMeACoffee](https://www.buymeacoffee.com/m10xde) to me.
 I've spend much of my spare time to create and update this program.
 Don't feel urged to donate, kind comments pay off even as much.